varjakm/Andmetehnika_projekt/README.md

 gdp_per_capita with countries --> df_gdppcap,
 life_expectancy with countries --> df_lifeexp,
 literacy with countries --> df_literacy

-These dataframes also exported as csv files to folder 'PowerBI'
+These dataframes exported as csv files to folder 'PowerBI' These dataframes were also exported as csv to folder 'Dataframes_as_CSV'

 <i>For detailed data processing understanding, we commented the code.</i>